Erica mauritanica

 Photographer: Ivan Lätti

-Erica mauritanica, earlier known as E. viridipurpurea, is a floriferous shrub growing from 50 cm to 1 m in height.
+Erica mauritanica, commonly known as keyhole heath and earlier scientifically as E. viridipurpurea, is a floriferous shrub growing from 50 cm to 1 m in height.
+It is unsure whether this species is distinct from E. quadrangularis.

 These features mean that this plant conforms to the Orophanes Section within the huge Erica genus.
+Manning and Helme classified this species among what they call Florists' Heath, that bear cup-shaped flowers with eight anthers, small sepals and four-whorled, needle-like leaves on upright, rounded plants up to 70 cm in height.
 Subdivision into smaller homogeneous groups does help the learning about the ericas, but there are then still such a large number of little groups in the genus to contend with!